Priority mandates for a Net-Zero Future:

 To support sharing of knowledge and insight:

-- Funders of engineering research should mandate open access and open data to ensure the widest dissemination and application of its results
+- Funders of research should mandate open access and open data to ensure the widest dissemination and application of its results

 - Individuals leading projects within organisations and across sectors can share insights and best practices